(metal-rich with affinities to ordinary chondrites)

 Diagram credit Agee et al., 50th LPSC, #1176 (2019)

-A preliminary Fe-isotopic analysis of the metal component of NWA 12379 indicates a formation in the outer (CC) region of the protoplanetary disk (Jansen et al., 2019).
-Therefore, the formation of this meteorite could be analogous to that of metal-rich meteorite Isheyevo and the metal-rich "G" chondrite grouplet (Weisberg et al., 2015), represented by GRO 95551, NWA 5492, and possibly Sierra Gorda 009, by condensation from an impact-generated vapor plume resulting from a collision between a metal-rich (iron core?) body and an ordinary chondrite-like body.
+A preliminary Fe-isotopic analysis of the metal component of NWA 12379 indicates an accretion in the outer (CC) region of the protoplanetary disk, while the silicate component is consistent with an accretion in the inner (NC) disk region (Jansen et al., 2019).
+The ultimate formation of this meteorite could be analogous to that of metal-rich meteorite Isheyevo and the metal-rich "G" chondrite grouplet (Weisberg et al., 2015), the latter represented by GRO 95551, NWA 5492, and Sierra Gorda 009.
+All of these meteorites are thought to have formed by condensation from an impact-generated vapor plume resulting from a collision between a metal-rich (iron core?) body and an ordinary chondrite-like body.
+Further stable isotope analyses on the metal grains in NWA 12379 should provide a better picture of the event.

-It has been posited that after Jupiter had grown to a massive size (>50 M⊕) by ~4 m.y. at an initial heliocentric distance of ~3 AU, it underwent a chaotic migration in a 3:2 (or 2:1) resonance with Saturnfirst inward for ~100,000 years to ~1.52.0 AU while clearing the inner disk of planetesimals, an then outward for ~45 m.y. years to its current location near 5.2 AU ("Grand Tack" scenario of Walsh et al., 2011; Johnson et al., 2016; Brasser et al., 2016).
+It has been posited that after Jupiter had grown to a massive size (>50 M⊕) by ~4 m.y. at an initial heliocentric distance of ~3 AU, it underwent a chaotic migration in a 3:2 (or 2:1) resonance with Saturnfirst inward for ~100,000 years to ~1.52.0 AU while clearing the inner disk of planetesimals, and then outward for ~500,000 years to its current location near 5.2 AU ('Grand Tack' scenario of Walsh et al., 2011; Johnson et al., 2016; Brasser et al., 2016).
 Planetary modeling employed by Johnson et al. (2016) demonstrates that only during a relatively short timeframe within this migration period will dynamical excitement produce impact velocities that reach levels high enough (>18 [±5] km/s) to vaporize Fe in a planetesimal core.
-Their model is consistent with the late timing of the vapor plume from which the CB chondrites condensed, and in a similar manner, the G chondrites and NWA 12379/12273 may derive through condensation from an impact-generated vapor plume; however, chondrule ages for these latter meteorites have not yet been established.
-Further details about the "Grand Tack" scenario can be found in the Appendix Part III.
+Their model is consistent with the late timing of the vapor plume from which the CB chondrites condensed, and in a similar manner the G chondrites and NWA 12379/12273 may derive through condensation from an impact-generated vapor plume; however, chondrule ages for these latter meteorites have not yet been established.
+Further details about the 'Grand Tack' scenario can be found on the Protoplanetary Disk page.

-The specimen of NWA 12379 shown above is a 5.16 g partial slice sectioned from the 32 g slice.
-The photo below shows the main mass of NWA 12273 in the possession of J. Piatek.
+The NWA 12379 meteorite has experienced minor terrestrial weathering consistent with grade W12.
+The specimen of NWA 12379 shown above is a 5.16 g partial slice from the 32 g section.
+The top photo below shows the main mass of the paired NWA 12273 in the possession of J. Piatek, while the bottom photos show a large section of one of the two pieces from the paired NWA 13202 (396 g) in the possession of M. Lyon.